-Health

-LACTOSE INTOLERANCE

 Many people avoid cow's milk and dairy products because they are lactose intolerant - a condition which directly stems from drinking milk after weaning, contrary to what nature intended.

-The main sugar in all mammalian milk is called lactose and for it to be digested, it must be broken down to its component parts, glucose and galactose.
+The main sugar in all mammalian milk is called lactose and for it to be digested, it must be broken down into its component parts: glucose and galactose.
 This is done in the small intestine by the enzyme lactase.
 Glucose can then be used to make energy.
-Although babies and toddlers have lactase available to digest lactose, it is lost in most people after weaning, commonly around the age of two.
+Although babies and toddlers have lactase available to digest lactose, it is lost in most people after weaning, commonly after the age of two.

-In the absence of lactase, lactose is fermented by bacteria and bubbles away in the large intestine, producing hydrogen and a wide range of potential poisons.
+In the absence of lactase, lactose is fermented by bacteria and bubbles away in the large intestine, producing gases and a wide range of potential toxins.
 Symptoms that result from it can include diarrhoea, a bloated and painful stomach and, on some occasions, nausea and vomiting.
-Other symptoms may include muscle and joint pain, headaches, dizziness, lethargy, difficulty with short-term memory, mouth ulcers, allergies (eczema, rhinitis, sinusitis and asthma), cardiac arrhythmia, sore throat, increased frequency of urination, acne and depression (Lomer et al, 2008).
+Other symptoms may include muscle and joint pain, headaches, dizziness, lethargy, difficulty with short-term memory, mouth ulcers, allergies (eczema, rhinitis, sinusitis and asthma), cardiac arrhythmia, sore throat, increased frequency of urination, acne and depression (Lomer et al., 2008).

-In global terms, lactose intolerance is extremely common as three quarters of the world's population do not produce lactase after infancy.
-Race plays a big part in this
+In global terms, lactose intolerance is extremely common as 70 per cent of the world's population do not produce lactase after infancy (Bayless et al., 2017).

+You may wonder why some ethnic groups have relatively little lactose intolerance - it is because of a random genetic mutation.
+However, being able to tolerate lactose doesn't make dairy good for you!

-Incidence of lactose intolerance
+Prevalence of lactose malabsorption or lactase non-persistence

+Chinese (lactase non-persistence) 100%

 Vietnamese 100%

-Thais 100%

-Central Africans (mainly Bantu) 95%

-Chinese (Hans) 92%

-Japanese 85%
+Japanese 100%

-Arabs 78%

-Egyptians (north) 73%

-Turkish 71%

-Indians (southern) 67%
+Bantu, Uganda 100%

+Peru, non-Caucasian 94%

+Iraqi Jews 93%

+Australian Aborigine 84%

+Nigeria Yorba 83%

+Ashkenazi Jews 83%

+Moroccan Jews 82%

+US Native American 81%

+Brazil, general 80%

+Chile, general 80%

-African Americans 65%
+African American 75%

+Egypt, general 73%

+Germany, general 70%

+Hungary, general 56%

-Greeks (mainland) 53%
+Mexico, general 53%

-Northern Italians 50%
+Northern Italy 52%

-Native Americans 50%
+Fulani 50%

-Polish 37%

-French 32%

-Indians (northern) 27%
+Greece, general 45%

-American Whites 22%
+UK White 22%

+Finland 17%

+US White, general 15%

-Spanish 15%
+Central Italy 15%

-Br itish 6%

-(Source: Flatz, G. Genetics of Lactose Intolerance in Humans.
-Advances in Human Genetics.
-1987)

-You may wonder why some races have relatively little lactose intolerance - it is because of a random genetic mutation.
-However, being able to tolerate lactose doesn't make dairy good for you!
+Irish 14%

+Danes 12%

+Swedes 10%

+(Source: Bayless TM, Brown E, Paige DM.
+2017.
+Lactase Non-persistence and Lactose Intolerance.
+Current Gastroenterology Reports.
+19 (5): 23.)

 Lactose intolerance is unpleasant, sometimes in the extreme, but it is not a killer.
-But dairy is also linked to more sinister diseases.
+However, dairy is also linked to more sinister diseases.

 THE BIG C: DIET AND CANCER

 Professor T Colin Campbell has been at the forefront of nutrition research for decades.
 His legacy, The China Study, is the most comprehensive study of health and nutrition ever conducted.
 Colin Campbell is Jacob Gould Professor Emeritus of Nutritional Biochemistry at Cornell University, he has received more than 70 grant-years of research funding and has authored more than 300 scientific papers.
-The China Study was the culmination of a 20 year partnership between Cornell University, Oxford University and the Chinese Academy of Preventive Medicine.
+The China Study was the culmination of a 20-year partnership between Cornell University, Oxford University and the Chinese Academy of Preventive Medicine.
 Why am I telling you so much about the Prof?
 Because his family background was in dairy farming and he grew up convinced that dairy was essential for good health yet it is his extensive research that leads him to believe that casein actually promotes cancer.
 What is casein?
-It is the main protein in cow's milk

-WANT TO KNOW MORE?
+It is the main protein in cow's milk WANT TO KNOW MORE?

 Read an excellent book on the impact of animal products on our health: The China Study by T Colin Campbell and Thomas M Campbell (updated 2016).
-Also its fascinating follow up, Whole, by T
+Also, its fascinating follow up, Whole, by T